Judge questions Fox News bid to shake $2.7 billion Smartmatic election suit - Up News Info

 Cohen did not say when he would rule on Fox’s motion to dismiss https://www.reuters.com/article/us-smartmatic-lawsuit-fox-corp/fox-news-asks-for-smartmatic-lawsuit-over-election-rigging-claims-to-be-dismissed-idUSKBN2A90D2 the case.

-The judge questioned whether there was any basis whatsoever for claims Powell and Giuliani made about Smartmatic during appearances on Fox News, like that the company was banned in Texas.
+The judge questioned whether there was any basis whatsoever for claims Powell and Giuliani made about Smartmatic during appearances on Fox News and Fox Business, like that the company was banned in Texas.

 “How is that not defamatory?,” the judge asked.
 “Did any evidence ever come to light that Smartmatic was banned in Texas?”

-Cohen also asked whether former Fox News host Lou Dobbs ever attempted to ascertain proof of this claim.
+Cohen also asked whether former Fox Business host Lou Dobbs ever attempted to ascertain proof of this claim.

 Paul Clement, a lawyer representing Fox Corp, responded that those allegations were made during an interview Dobbs conducted with Giuliani, and that Fox News had a right under the U.S. Constitution’s protection for press freedom to report on newsworthy claims made by Trump’s lawyers.